christianThardy/christianThardy.github.io/setup.md

 In any case, we can explore this with a sensitivity analysis and look at gradient descent's effect on the input space to maybe interpret what's happening with the data as it goes through deeper layers.
 In any case, skip connections help give us an advantage.

-During the first step of learning, to give the network a representation of the text so it can learn about its structure, we use dense Bloom embeddings to represent words in context to other words, because the distribution of target words or phrases that we would like to tag are highly dependent on the company they keep.
+Words are highly dependent on the company they keep, so when they're represented as Bloom embeddings the distribution of the target words or phrases that we would like to tag can be learned in context during the first step of learning.

 This allows us to learn about the input distribution of the incoming sentence from a set of compressed sentences (to maintain network efficiency) and allows the buffer and stack to interact with each other and efficiently check whether a token is a member of its respective set, as the final layer in the resCNN makes its prediction of the state of the input sequence operations.
 The lower the dimensionality of our inputs, the less memory we use because parsing web-scale text is computationally taxing and the network can make faster decisions.
 This representation is also easily reversible, so the output vectors can be mapped to their original tokens at prediction time.